vsoch/vsoch.github.io/_posts/2020/2020-05-17-space-of-thoughts.md

 ---

 Where are your thoughts, exactly?
-In the space where puns and creativity collide, this is what I thought about falling asleep one particular night. without further adieu, with brain.dump(thoughts, markdown)...
+In the space where puns and creativity collide, this is what I thought about falling asleep one particular night.

 ## Second Thoughts